GTII’s earning release.

 EBITDA: Trend and Peer

-EBITDA increased by $3.6 million to $80.2 million, the increase in sales with stable GM% was the driver.
-They trail Trulieve and surpassed CURA in this metric this Q.
+EBITDA increased by $5.1 million to $71 million, the increased in sales with stable GM was the driver.
+They only trail Trulieve in this metric.

 Net Operating Profit + Non-Cash Expense – Interest – Taxes: $ Thousands of Dollars

-This shows the relative stark discrepancy between TRUL, VRNO and GTII well north of CURA and CL.
+This shows the relative stark discrepancy between TRUL and GTII (both well positive) from CURA (just broke positive this Q).

 Net Operating Profit + Non-Cash Expense – Interest – Taxes: % of Sales

-GTII actually slid backwards from 17% to 15% in this metric QoQ for reasons stated in prior section.
+GTII actually slid backwards from 19% to 18% in this metric QoQ.

 +EBITDA Sales Breakeven divided by Current Q Sales: USA Peer

-At 39% of current sales levels at current GM% and Cash OPEX$’s GTII could generate a +EBITDA.
-This is an improvement over 42% last Q.
+At 36% of current sales levels at current GM% and Cash OPEX$’s GTII could generate a +EBITDA.

 +EBITDA Sales Breakeven divided by Current Q Sales: North American Peer

-GTII is actually pretty thin on inventory as they have $92 million (+$19 million) on hand versus $98 million in CoGS last Q. They do operate in some states that allow wholesale, so they can supplement their inventory from those suppliers.
+GTII is actually pretty thin on inventory as they have $72 million on hand versus $84 million in CoGS last Q. They do operate in some states that allow wholesale, so they can supplement their inventory from those suppliers.
 A less than 1:1 Inventory to CoGS ratio is very tight and efficient but could stymie growth.

-GTII has the leanest inventory to sales as compared to peers at 0.94:1 Inventory to Q CoGS.
+GTII has the leanest inventory to sales as compared to peers.

 What I said last Q:

 The preceding is the opinion of the author and is in no way intended to be a recommendation to buy or sell any security or derivative.
-The author has a position in GTII and will not start nor divest in the next five days.
+The author does not have a position in GTII and will not start one in the next five days.